Routing traffic to multiple IP resources

 Add the DNS server resources

 Add the first DNS server as a resource.
-Click Add Resource and enter the IP address:
+Click Add Resource and in the Resource tab:

 new-example-resource-2